2022 Cincinnati Bengals season: Week 7: vs. Atlanta Falcons

 The Bengals jumped out to a 28–17 halftime lead before scoring the only points in the second half to make it 35–17 and improved to 4–3.

 Week 8: at Cleveland Browns

 In the 2022 Battle of Ohio Round 1, the Browns made it an 11–0 halftime lead, scoring all the first half points in the second quarter.
 After the third quarter, they had made it 25–0.
 The Bengals finally got on the board in the fourth quarter, making it 25–6 by way of Joe Burrow's 13-yard touchdown pass to Tyler Boyd (with a failed PAT).
 Though, the Browns scored again, making it 32–6 with Nick Chubb's 11-yard touchdown run.
 Joe Burrow connected with Tee Higgins on a 41-yard touchdown pass for the final points of the game, making it 32–13.

 The loss dropped the Bengals to 4–4.
 Joe Burrow's personal starting record against the Browns dropped to 0–4.
+This was the Bengals' only loss of the season by more than 3 points.